BenjaminCorvera/MGS-pipeline-distribution/README.md

 Navigate to your local, downloaded directory  "MGS-pipeline-distribution" and install dependencies to new enviroment.
 This can be con via terminal commands

-cd PathToMGS-pipeline-distribution (will vary based on location of directory)
+**cd PathToMGS-pipeline-distribution (will vary based on location of directory)

-pip install azure

-pip install -r req.txt
+**pip install -r req.txt

 This will intall all dependencies necessary for deployment.
 There may be more packages downloaded than necessary, but this isn't the end of the world.